Twitter Stock Falls After President Trump Tweets About Them

 — James O’Keefe (@JamesOKeefeIII) July 26, 2018

 Mark Zuckerberg lost $15 billion as Facebook’s stock fell.
 Tech Crunch reported Wednesday that Facebook lost $123 billion in value.
-They lost more than any company in history.
+They lost more than any company in U.S. market history.

 TWITTER CEO JACK DORSEY IS A BIT OF A COMMUNIST